Tinkerforge/doc/source/Tutorials/Tutorial.rst

 **Lines 4-7** are the typical configurations, the UID has to be changed according to the Bricks/Bricklets you use.

-In **Lines 23-28** an IP Connection to the Brick Daemon is established.
+In **Lines 22-27** an IP Connection to the Brick Daemon is established.
 The Brick and Bricklet devices are created and added to the IP Connection.

 We configure the Rotary Poti Bricklet, such that it calls the method **cb_position** every time the position of the potentiometer changes.
-**Line 31** configures this callback to be called with a period of 50ms if the position changes.
+**Line 29** configures this callback to be triggered with a period of 50ms if the position changes.
 If the position is unchanged there won't be any callbacks.
 This is an efficient implementation, only the bare minimum of USB bandwidth is used.
-The callback method is registered in **Line 32**.
+The callback method is registered in **Line 30**.
 **cb_position** is defined in **Line 16-19**,
 it sets a new velocity based on the current position of the potentiometer.

-In **Lines 35-36** we enable the motor and set a maximum acceleration.
+In **Lines 32-33** we enable the motor and set a maximum acceleration.
 This allows the motor to follow the potentiometer movements immediately.

-In **Lines 36-38** we wait for user input to prevent program termination.
+In **Lines 35-37** we wait for user input to prevent program termination.
 After this the motor is stopped and the IP Connection destroyed.